Obituary-img

 She was predeceased by her son, Miles Fredrick Anderson.

-Dr. Anderson is survived by her son, Paul (Kandice) Melliush-Anderson, daughter, Harriet “Maymo” Amelia Anderson; grandchildren, Brianna Gordon Mintah, Hannah Owens, Mark Melliush-Anderson and Harry Melliush-Anderson, Marta Lilianna Anderson and great grandson, Giovanni Miles Anderson, along with many extended family members, dear friends and colleagues.
+Dr. Anderson is survived by her son, Paul (Kandice) Melliush-Anderson, daughters, Harriet “Maymo” Amelia Anderson, and Marta Lilianna Anderson; grandchildren, Brianna Gordon Mintah, Hannah Owens, Mark Melliush-Anderson and Harry Melliush-Anderson, and great grandson, Giovanni Miles Anderson, along with many extended family members, dear friends and colleagues.

 Dr. Anderson was a kind woman who always made sure everyone around her felt her love.
 A woman of great strength, character, and integrity, she endured many hard and trying struggles, often on her own, all while raising her children as a single parent with dedication and love.
 She faced adversity with grace.